 A holly bush in front of a house might be decorated with a sardine head, garlic clove or onion hung in it to keep away evil spirits during the celebration (called “hiragi iwashi”, meaning “holly sardine.”)
-Or if there’s no bush, holly leaves and one of the food items can be attached to the front door.
-Demons are presumed to be afraid of holly branches poking their eyes out, and to not like the strong-smelling foods.
+If there’s no holly bush, holly leaves and one of the food items can be attached to the front door.
+Demons are presumed to be afraid of holly branches poking their eyes out, and to dislike the strong-smelling foods.

 Setsubun used to mark the start of a series of celebrations for the old lunar New Year (approximately the 5th of February.)

 Setsubun is pretty much the only part of the old celebrations that has survived.

 In fact, there used to be 4 “setsubun” days each year, each marking a quarter of the year (just as there were quarter days in England and Ireland), but only this one continues.